PowerlessCube/expensify-app/.vscode/Challenge.md

-# PublicRoute
+# Do the login button
-1. Create PublicRoute (copy PrivateRoute)
+1. Create new file
-2. Redirect to /dashboard if logged in
-3. Render component if not logged in
-4. Use it for the LoginPage.
+2. Setup selector styles
+3. Setup className on Login button